 Return To Middle School In 'PEN15': Creators Say 'It's All About Survival'

-TERRY GROSS: This is FRESH AIR.
-We're going to conclude our series of interviews with current Emmy nominees with the creators and stars of the Hulu series "PEN15," Maya Erskine and Anna Konkle.
-They're nominated in the category outstanding writing in a comedy series.
-"PEN15" is about the middle-school years, one of the most awkward periods of life.
-I don't know if many people would want to go back and revisit those years, but that's kind of what Erskine and Konkle did.
-They're both in their early 30s.
-But in "PEN15," set in the year 2000, they play seventh-grade versions of themselves.
-The rest of the show's middle schoolers are played by actual teens.

-"PEN15" explores what it's like for Maya and Anna to deal with the problems associated with the middle-school years, like puberty and mean girls.
-The situations are embarrassing, poignant and very funny.
-Many of the storylines come from Maya Erskine and Anna Konkle's own experiences.
-They spoke with FRESH AIR producer Sam Briger.
+This is FRESH AIR.
+I'm David Bianculli in for Terry Gross.
+Last year, the Hulu streaming service premiered a very unusual, very daring and very funny comedy series.
+It was called "PEN15," was set at a middle school in the year 2000 and starred the show's creators, Maya Erskine and Anna Konkle.
+They play seventh graders who are navigating everything from romantic crushes and puberty to peer pressure and the general awkwardness of adolescence.
+A second season of "PEN15" begins next Friday on Hulu.

+What makes the show so distinctive and often so intentionally uncomfortable is that Erskine and Konkle are in their early 30s, yet play young teen versions of themselves opposite young actors who are the age of their middle school characters.
+It's a tricky illusion to pull off, but "PEN15" does it with a surprising amount of tenderness and intimacy.
+Many of the stories in the series come from Erskine and Konkle's real tribulations in middle school.

+A heads-up to parents - this interview includes a couple of brief, non-explicit mentions about how they dealt with those kinds of sexual situations when they were in their teens.
+Maya Erskine and Anna Konkle spoke with FRESH AIR producer Sam Briger last year when "PEN15" first premiered.
 They started with a clip from the show.
 Anna and Maya are having a sleepover after Anna has just had her first kiss with her first boyfriend, Brendan.
-And it was not how she fantasized it would be.
+But it wasn't how she imagined it would be.
 Maya asks her about it.

 (SOUNDBITE OF TV SHOW, "PEN15")